 Betrayal blindness can also happen in the context of romantic relationships.

-Relationships also fulfill important belonging and social connection needs, and a betrayal can leave you wondering how you’ll get those needs met in the future.
+Relationships also fulfill important belonging and social connection needs, and a betrayal can leave you wondering how to get those needs met in the future.

-Instead of staying alert to signs of cheating, you might choose (often unconsciously) to ignore or overlook clues in order to safeguard your relationship and protect mental health.
+Instead of staying alert to signs of cheating, you might choose (often unconsciously) to ignore or overlook clues to safeguard your relationship and protect your mental health.

 After a betrayal in a romantic relationship, you might find yourself dealing with ongoing trust issues and self-doubt.
 Even if you choose to give your partner another chance, it might take months, even years, to successfully rebuild trust.